jamiehenzy/CTGA_UNIX_HPC/2_UNIX.md

 (Since the course files are not yet available, I'll place the files you need on GitHub, in the UNIX_HPC repo) **Whenever you're asked to perform an exercises with a file from any of these folders, COPY it to your own directory first.**

-For this tutorial you'll need to **copy** the files in the 01_UNIX_HPC/Arabidopsis folder to one of your own directories (you should already have the At_proteins.fasta file from the previous tutorial).
+For this tutorial you'll need to **copy** the files in the Arabidopsis folder on GitHub to your home directory (you should already have the At_proteins.fasta file from the previous tutorial).

 ## How to Become a Unix power user